mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 - The **Run** button will change to **Debug**
 - **Variables**, **Watch**, and **Call Stack** trays will be added to the bottom tray bar

-Now click on the green **Debug** button on the editor toolbar.
+Now click on the green **Debug** button on the editor dashboard.
 The editor will run the script and:

 - Stops at breakpoints
 - Highlights the breakpoint line in orange and shows an arrow on the left side of the line
 - Highlights status bar in orange to show we are debugging a script
-- Activates the debug control buttons on the editor toolbar
+- Activates the debug control buttons on the editor dashboard
 - Opens the **Variables** tray at the bottom to show global and local variables

 ![](debugging-04.png)

-We can control the execution of script using the debug control buttons on the editor toolbar:
+We can control the execution of script using the debug control buttons on the editor dashboard:

 ![](debugging-05.png)